SPARQL-Anything/sparql.anything/docs/format/CSV.md

 A CSV can be represented as a list of lists in which the outer list captures the sequence of data records (representable as containers), while the inner list captures the sequence of primitive values within a record.

-## Supported file extensions
+## Extensions

+SPARQL Anything selects this transformer for the following file extensions:

+- .csv
+- .tsv
-.csv, .tsv, .tab
+- .tab

-## Supported media types
+## Media types

+SPARQL Anything selects this transformer for the following media types:

+- text/csv
-text/csv, text/tab-separated-values
+- text/tab-separated-values

 ## Default Transformation